munthir100/LaravelProjectManagement/README.md

 ## Overview

 Welcome to our Project Management Platform, a robust and user-friendly system designed to streamline project and task management.
-This platform is built using the Laravel framework, adhering to MVC architecture principles.
+This platform is built using the Laravel framework, in a backend and html , css , javascript , bootstrapp5 in a front end adhering to MVC architecture principles.

 ## Business Details